What Are the Different Types of Dentists & Dental Specialties?

 Restorative Dentistry

-Specialty training in Restorative Dentistry is approximately 5 years.
-This may seem a little too long compared to the above dental specialties, but this is due to the complex restorative treatments needed.
+Speciality training in Restorative Dentistry is approximately 5 years.
+This may seem a little too long compared to the above dental specialities, but this is due to the complex restorative treatments needed.

 Oral Medicine